-Table 1: The confusion matrix for interaction type (Degressive or Enhancive) and relevant evaluation index.
-True Positive (TP): The number of drug pairs classified as enhancive interaction correctly, False Positive (FP): The number of drug pairs classified as enhancive interaction incorrectly, False Negative (FN): The number of drug pairs classified as degressive interaction incorrectly, True Negative (TN): The number of drug pairs classified as degressive interaction correctly.

 If consider degressive interaction as Negative (N) and enhancive interaction as Positive (P) sample, then the confusion matrix for interaction type (Degressive or Enhancive) and relevant evaluation index is as shown in Table 1.
 By using Table 1, four evaluation criteria are defined in the following order:

 Accuracy: The fraction of all correct predictions (TP and TN) to all predictions.
+Expressed as:

-Acurracy= TP+TNTP+FP+TN+FN
+Accuracy= TP+TNTP+FP+TN+FN (2)

 Precision: The fraction of correct predicted (enh/deg) interactions among all predicted (enh/deg) interactions.
+Expressed as:

-Precision0(enh/deg) = TPTP+FP
+Precision0(enh/deg) = TPTP+FP (3)

 Recall: The fraction of correct predicted (enh/deg) interactions among all true (enh/deg) interactions.
+Expressed as:

-Recall(enh/deg) = TPTP+FN
+Recall(enh/deg) = TPTP+FN (4)

 Precision and recall have a trade-off; thus, improving one of them may lead to a reduction in another.
 Therefore, utilizing F-measure is more reasonable.

 F-measure: The geometric mean of precision and recall.
+Expressed as:

-F-measure(enh/deg) = 2 × Precision(enh/deg) × Recall(enh/deg) Precision(enh/deg) + Recall(enh/deg)
+F-measure(enh/deg) = 2 × Precision(enh/deg) × Recall(enh/deg) Precision(enh/deg) + Recall(enh/deg) (5)